zungx/sx-community-api/README.md

 }
 ```

-3. Create new file master-data.ts inside folder `pages/api/master-data/route.ts` and update the code like this
+3. Create new file route.ts inside folder `pages/api/master-data/route.ts` and update the code like this
 ```
 export async function GET(request: NextRequest) {
   try {